So, what DO you need to know about Lyme disease? What would help you understand the journey of your friends who are walking this road?

 I’ve had a very unusual Lyme journey compared to most.
 An 8 year reprieve from symptoms is not something that you see very often, but that is the reality of what I dealt with.
 If you want to learn more about my story, you can find it HERE.
 Lyme has crept back into my life over the last year and a half, and although this sounds bizarre, I’ve been grateful for the reminder of what I’ve been able to climb out of.
 I had a very difficult 5 years of battling through this disease, and I had forgotten how debilitating and lonely it felt.
 Here’s what I think those of us in the Lyme community would want you to know about Lyme disease.

 PLEASE read through to the end, because I have a message of hope for those that suffer with Lyme that I don’t want you to miss!
-But for most of us that walk in this Lyme life, these are the top 5 things that I believe will help you understand us a little better!
+But for most of us that walk in this Lyme life (or really any autoimmune or chronic condition), these are the top 5 things that I believe will help you understand us a little better!

 When you don’t know what’s going on with your body, you don’t have words to communicate to anyone else what it feels like.
 And you’ve most likely had a doctor tell you that you’re crazy or have about 10 other conditions before you find out you actually have Lyme.
 You look around and it’s hard to think that you can tell anyone what it’s like to be in your shoes.
 When I was walking through Lyme almost 15 years ago, there were no online support groups or communities.
 No one knew what Lyme disease was.
 No one understood why it was so hard to get out of my house each morning.
 Though it’s getting more press and attention now (as it should be!), it’s hard for people to wrap their brains around what we walk through.